baldurk/renderdoc/docs/window/texture_viewer.rst

 * ``Clipping`` will simply highlight in red any values that are below the current black point (as defined by the range control - see above), and in green any values above the white point.
 This can be useful in identifying invalid ranges if the range control is adjusted correctly, or in combination with a custom shader visualiser.

-* ``Clear before Pass`` will act as if the current target had been cleared to black right before the current pass.
+* ``Clear before Pass`` will act as if the current target had been cleared right before the current pass.
 This can sometimes make it easier to see the results of a draw, especially if it is blending and only makes a subtle change.
 If the current API does not have the concept of a pass, it is defined as all the drawcalls with the same set of render targets.

+   * If the current target is a render target, it is cleared to the :ref:`Alpha background` color.

+   * If the current target is a depth/stencil target, the behavior depends on the depth function for the current draw.
+If it is ``EQUAL``, ``NOT EQUAL``, or ``ALWAYS``, the target is not cleared.
+If it is ``LESS`` or ``LESS EQUAL``, it is cleared to 1.
+If it is ``GREATER`` or ``GREATER EQUAL``, it is cleared to 0.
+Stencil is never cleared.

 * ``Clear before Draw`` works similarly to the above overlay, but clearing immediately before the selected draw.

 * ``Quad Overdraw (Pass)`` will show a visualisation of the level of 2x2 quad overdraw in the 'pass' up to the selected draw.
 If the current API does not have the concept of a pass, it is defined as all the drawcalls with the same set of render targets.